theyashgrover/AcaryaApp/README.md

    - ### `Text-to-Speech`
         The App also Implements the text to speech Functionality for narrating the exercise name.
    - ### `RecyclerView`
         The app Implements RecyclerView twice.
-Once to keep the track of exercises during workout and then to display the workout history of the user.
+Once to keep the track of exercises during workout and then to display the workout history of the user. ts
+   - ### `Notification Feature`
+        The app uses the BroadcastReciever class and implements the notification feature for alarm activity.
+Clicking on the notification redirects user to a destination        activity.

 ### Application Link & Future Scope :
 The app is currently testing the feature of DietAlarms.
-We could improve the UI of the application and Create a new Fragment Dedicated to  Mental Health using REST server.
+We could improve the UI of the application and Create a new Fragment Dedicated to  Mental Health using REST server , with this we will also be able to use Internet in out Application (which as labelled as optional in App Submission Guidelines).
 <br>
 [Google Drive Link for the app](https://drive.google.com/drive/folders/1BAb2ccmF54-Vlozos4RtPvoRWVtL01Ya?usp=sharing)
 <br>